zama-ai/concrete/docs/guides/deploy.md

 serialized_arg: bytes = arg.serialize()
 ```

-Then, send the serialized arguments to the server.
+13. **Send the serialized arguments to the server**.

-## Performing computation (on the server)
+### Performing computation (server-side)

-Once you have serialized evaluation keys and serialized arguments, you can deserialize them:
+14. **Deserialize received data**: On the server, deserialize the received evaluation keys and arguments received from the client.

 <!--pytest-codeblocks:skip-->
 ```python